 - Winners will be announced on this page and on our blog and published in the Spring issue.

 - The editors support the Council of Literary Magazines and Presses Contest Code of Ethics.
 Editors will select ten finalists in each category, and judges will select one winner each.
 Students, former students, close associates and friends of the judges must refrain from entering.
-Faculty of Georgia State University, former students of the editors, and close friends or associates of the editors must also refrain from submitting.
+Employees and students of Georgia State University, former students of the editors, and close friends or associates of the editors must also refrain from submitting.

 Community of Literary Magazines and Presses (CLMP) Contest Code of Ethics: